 This brief view into the SDVis world and its promise ranges from key differentiators between CPU and GPU image rendering, to the impacts on HPC exascale computing.
 Jim Jeffers, Intel Visualization Solutions Team Leader, discusses these topics and more with Intel’s Henry Gabb, touching on:

-• The three libraries—Embree, OSPRay , OpenSWR —that comprise Intel’s SDVis solution
+• The key libraries—Embree, OSPRay , OpenSWR —that comprise Intel’s SDVis solution

 • The evolving role ray tracing plays in photorealism